wp-plugins/listly/readme.txt

 4. Readers vote to rank their fave items, so your list post gets more useful over time
 5. Effortlessly share lists or list items on Listly or via embeds on any post/page

 Authoring lists is tedious.
 Editing old posts to add omissions/suggestions.
 Corrections are worse.
-Listly lets you update the content, without editing in WP admin, so nothing breaks.
+Listly lets you update the list content, without editing in WP admin, so nothing breaks.
 What's the cost of not updating?
 Does it say you aren't listening?
 Worse still the utility of your content decays over time.
 We call it list rot.

 **Benefits of leveraging Listly as a publishing or media platform for list posts:**